-Humanity is unique, at least for now, in having developed knowledge (in a way that I make more precise in this book).
-Knowledge in turn has allowed us to create increasingly powerful technology.
-The effect of technological advances is that they broaden the space of the possible for humanity.
+Humanity is unique, at least for now, in having developed knowledge.
+Knowledge in turn has enabled us to create increasingly powerful technology.
+The effect of technological advances is to broaden the “space of the possible.”

-- With artificial intelligence we can build self driving cars.
-But we can also more effectively manipulate people.
+- With artificial intelligence we can build self-driving cars, but we can also automate censorship and manipulation

-- With fire we were able to warm ourselves and cook.
-But we were also able to burn down forests.
+- With fire we were able to warm ourselves and cook, but we were also able to burn down forests and enemy villages

-- With steel we were able to construct more effective plows.
-But we were also able to forge swords.
+- With steel we were able to construct more effective plows, but we were also able to forge more deadly swords

 And yet there is something special about our moment in time.

-We are experiencing a non-linearity which renders many of the existing predictions about society based on extrapolation useless.
-The space of the possible is expanding rapidly due to the extraordinary power of digital technologies which deliver the universality of computation at zero marginal cost.
-I explain this particular power of digital technology in the first chapter.
+We are experiencing a technological non-linearity, which renders many of the existing predictions about society based on extrapolation useless.
+The space of the possible for humanity is expanding rapidly due to the extraordinary power of digital technologies, which deliver universality of computation at zero marginal cost.

-Imagine foragers trying to predict what society would look like in the agrarian age.
-Cities, rulers, armies all would have come as a surprise.
-Similarly much of what we have today, from modern medicine to computer technology would look like magic from the perspective of most people from as recently as the mid-1900s.
-Not just the existence of handheld mobile phones would have been hard to foresee but even more so their widespread availability and affordability.
+Imagine foragers trying to predict what society would look like in the Agrarian Age.
+Cities, rulers and armies all would have come as a surprise.
+Similarly, much of what we have today—from modern medicine to computer technology—would look like magic to most people from as recently as the mid-1900s.
+Not just the existence of smartphones would have been hard to foresee, but even more so their widespread availability and affordability.

 World After Capital has two goals.
-The first goal is to establish that we are in fact experiencing a third such non-linearity.
-The key argument will be that each prior time the space of the possible grew rapidly, the binding scarcity constraint for humanity shifted.
-The invention of agriculture shifted scarcity from food to land.
-Industrialization in turn shifted scarcity from land to capital.
+The first goal is to establish that we are, in fact, experiencing a third such non-linearity.
+The key argument is that each prior time the space of the possible expanded dramatically, the binding scarcity constraint for humanity shifted.
+Specifically, the invention of agriculture shifted scarcity from food to land.
+Industrialization, in turn, shifted scarcity from land to capital.
 Now digital technologies are shifting scarcity from capital to attention.
-Scarcity here refers to humanity's ability to meet everyone's basic needs.
+Scarcity, here, refers to humanity's ability to meet everyone's basic needs.

-The second goal is to propose an approach for overcoming the limits of existing capitalism and facilitating a smooth transition from the Industrial Age (scarce capital) to a knowledge society (scarce attention).
-Getting this right is critical for humanity as the two previous shifts were marked by massive turmoil and upheaval, including two World Wars in the transition from the agrarian age to the industrial age.
-Already we are seeing signs of increasing conflict within societies and between beliefs across the world.
+The second goal for World After Capital is to propose an approach for overcoming the limits of existing capitalism and facilitating a smooth transition from the Industrial Age (scarce capital) to the Knowledge Age (scarce attention).
+Getting this right is critical for humanity, as the two previous transitions were marked by massive turmoil and upheaval—including two World Wars to get from the Agrarian Age to the Industrial Age.
+Already, we are seeing signs of increasing conflict within societies and among belief systems across the world.

-The answer is that we need to enact policies that allow for social and economic changes to occur smoothly instead of artificially suppressing these changes only to have them explode eventually.
+We need to enact policies that allow for social and economic changes to occur gradually, instead of artificially suppressing these changes only to have them explode eventually.
 In particular, I will argue for smoothing the transition to the Knowledge Age by expanding three powerful individual freedoms.

-- investing in internet access, rolling back intellectual property rights, and rethinking personal privacy (informational freedom) and
+- Informational freedom: investing in Internet access, rolling back intellectual property rights, and rethinking personal privacy

-World After Capital argues for increased freedoms rooted in humanism as the way to transition from the Industrial Age to the Knowledge Age.
+World After Capital argues for increased freedoms, rooted in humanism, as the way to transition from the Industrial Age to the Knowledge Age.
 I am profoundly optimistic about the ultimate potential for human progress.
-I am, however, quite pessimistic about how we will get there as we currently seem intent on clinging on to the Industrial Age at all cost, increasing the likelihood of violent change.
-My hope, then, is that in writing World After Capital I can help in some small way to move us forward.
+I am, however, pessimistic about how we will get there.
+We seem intent on clinging to the Industrial Age at all cost, increasing the likelihood of violent change.
+My hope, then, is that in writing World After Capital I can help in some small way to move us forward peacefully.